Home Machine Tool Archive Machine Tools For Sale & Wanted

 Massachusetts was the cradle of not only the American Revolution (and the state where the first shot was fired in the American War of Independence) but also the birthplace of the American Industrial Revolution.
-The state, having enjoyed a head start in acquiring engineering expertise, was home to many makers of fine-quality machine tools amongst which the better known became Stark, the American Watch Tool Company, B.C.
-Ames, Wade and F.W.Derbyshire - who all manufactured precision bench and watchmakers' lathes - Nichols who made milling machines and Rhodes with their convertible shaper/slotter.
-Waltham was also the birthplace of the well-known Van Norman milling machine and automobile equipment company; founded in 1888 by Charles E. and Fred D.Van Norman as the Waltham Watch Tool Company (to make tools for the watch-making trade) the Van Norman name appears not to have been used on their products until a few years later when they moved to Springfield.
+An important part of this industrial development centred on the town of Waltham, where the Waltham Machine Works were based - the "Waltham" lathe being one of their products (confusingly there was also a Waltham Watch Tool Company, who produced a similar high-quality precision bench lathe badged Waltham Watch Co.).
+Having enjoyed a head start in acquiring engineering expertise, Massachusetts became home to many makers of fine-quality machine tools amongst which the better known were Stark, the American Watch Tool Company, B.C.
+Ames, Wade and F.W.Derbyshire - who all manufactured the larger "precision bench" and much smaller watchmakers' lathes - Nichols (who made milling machines) and Rhodes with their convertible shaper/slotter.
+Waltham was also the first home of the well-known Van Norman Company who specialised in milling machine and later automobile equipment.
+Founded in 1888 by Charles E. and Fred D.Van Norman as the Waltham Watch Tool Company (to make tools for the watch-making trade) the Van Norman name appears not to have been used on their products until a few years later when they moved to Springfield.

-Two types of compound slide were available, identical in all but the way that they fitted to the bed; the simpler of the two versions registered against the vertical way along the front edge of the bed and was retained permanently to it at right angles; the other was fitted to a graduated base and could be swivelled 45 degrees each way..
+Two designs of compound slide were available, identical in all but the way that they fitted to the bed - the simpler of the two versions registering against the vertical way along the front edge (and retained permanently to it at right angles) the other fitted to a graduated base allowing it to be swivelled 45 degrees each way from the centre..

 A Waltham lathe fitted with changewheel screwcutting with drive to the top slide.